lynxgav/COVID19-schools/README.md

 Analysis of the model is performed using Mathematica Version Number 10.0.2.0 on Platform Mac OS X El Capitan Version 10.11.5.
 The notebook SchoolAnalyses.nb can be found in the `notebooks` directory.

+## Figures

+Figures for the manuscript are produced in the notebook SchoolAnalyses.nb and saved in the `figures` directory.